Black Sea Fleet dispute: Basis of claims

 The arguments regarding the ownership of the Black Sea Fleet often revolved around different and competing interpretations of the laws and international treaties.
 Ukraine based its claim of ownership on territoriality.
 It alluded to the Ukrainian Supreme Soviet law passed on 10 September 1991, which nationalized former Soviet property and financial assets on Ukraine's territory, and another law passed in December 1991 which subordinated all military formations on Ukrainian territory to Ukraine.
 The Ukrinform issued a statement in April 1992, saying "Ukraine's position at the negotiations... on the issue of the Black Sea Fleet will be built on the right of every state to inherit the property located on its territory".

-The military structures of Commonwealth of Independent States (CIS), backed by Russian government, voiced their own claim that the fleet was the property of CIS based on Minsk agreement.
+The military structures of Commonwealth of Independent States (CIS), backed by Russian government, voiced their own claim that the fleet was the property of CIS based on the Minsk agreement.
 They alluded to the fleet's claimed classification as "strategic force", arguing that the fleet was part of "strategic forces" due to half of its ships being capable of carrying strategic nuclear weapons.
-They said that because of this the fleet should be placed under the joint CIS command according to Minsk agreement.
+They said that because of this the fleet should be placed under the joint CIS command according to the Minsk agreement.
 The claim was also supported by Black Sea Fleet commander Vladimir Kasatonov, who also argued against any possible division of fleet between the countries, saying "dismembering the fleet would be like dismembering living flesh".
 However, President of Ukraine Leonid Kravchuk argued against these claims and said that they were based on too broad interpretation of the word "strategic".
 Kravchuk asserted that after removing strategic nuclear weapons from the fleet's nuclear-capable ships, these ships and the fleet as a whole could not be considered as strategic anymore and that the territoriality would require the fleet's transfer to Ukraine.
 Ukraine voiced an immediate claim on all of "non-strategic" ships and also on the rest after removing and destroying "strategic" nuclear weapons from them.

 Kasatonov further argued against Ukrainian ownership by telling the Ukrainian officials: "You cannot privatize the armed forces and history".
 He claimed that the fleet as a whole had a "strategic" significance due its ability to project power in the Mediterranean Sea, as it was challenging the United States Sixth Fleet.
 Therefore, he argued for the fleet to be placed under CIS command per Minsk agreement.
 Thus, additionally to the fleet including nuclear-capable vessels, its strategic value was also ascribed to it projecting the power through the Mediterranean Sea, and challenging the United States Sixth Fleet and Turkish navy.